 Road maintenance and construction including contracts for road maintenance work and materials for volunteer work.

 Road materials such as hot or cold asphalt and rock used in volunteer work program.

-Cost of public notices will be budgeted if the zone is funded by a benefit assessment, if there will be a bid and/or if an election is planned.
+Cost of public notices will be budgeted if the zone is funded by a benefit assessment and if there will be a bid.